isomerpages/mlaw-marketingshopfront/_legal-services/2-resources.md

 **Legal services**

-Legal services such as patent application to safeguard innovative solutions or a non-disclosure agreement for confidentiality may be required for businesses.
-To address demand for legal services, there are more than 900 law practices in Singapore, covering a range of practice areas including corporate and commercial law, and intellectual property law.
+To address demand for legal services, there are more than 1000 law practices in Singapore, covering a range of practice areas including corporate and commercial law, and intellectual property law.
 The [Legal Service Regulatory Authority (LSRA)](https://eservices.mlaw.gov.sg/lsra/search-lawyer-or-law-firm/) offers an integrated search function listing all lawyers, individuals and law practice entities registered with the LRSA and/or the Supreme Court of Singapore.

 **Financial services**